Pauan/rust-signals/README.md

 It calls the closure for each value in the input `SignalVec`, and the output `SignalVec` contains the same values as the input `SignalVec`, except each value is replaced with the return value of the closure.

-It is guaranteed that the closure will be called exactly once for each value in the input `SignalVec`.
+It maintains the same order as the input `SignalVec`, and it is guaranteed that the closure will be called exactly once for each value in the input `SignalVec`.

 When the input `SignalVec` changes, it automatically updates the output `SignalVec` as needed.